SiGiL-Cpp/CppCraft/pages/05-processing.md

 respected.
 Nowadays, modern architectures handle it without crashing, but typically take more time.
-If a piece of data happens to straddle an alignment boundary, and ends up having some of its Bytes in one group, and the rest in another group, some architectures would load the data it two operations, reading from one group at a time.
+If a piece of data happens to straddle an alignment boundary, and ends up having some of its Bytes in one group, and the rest in another group, some architectures would load the data in two operations, reading from one group at a time.

 Now let's consider what that means for the `struct` we define.

-Suppose we define a `struct` that starts with a 1-Byte-long member, and then has a 4-Bytes-long member.
+Suppose we define a `struct` that starts with a 1-Byte-long member, and then has a 4-Byte-long member.
 For instance:

 ```cpp
 struct AlignmentExample